Early Childhood Education

 Upon completion of this course, the student will be able to:

-- define and implement effective approaches to teaching and learning science and mathematics in early childhood education.
+- analyze and implement effective approaches to teaching and learning science and mathematics and sharing this knowledge with families.

-- develop and evaluate important elements of a science-rich and math-rich learning environment.
+- develop and evaluate important elements of a science-rich and math-rich learning environment using culturally responsive, inclusive and anti-racist teaching strategies.

 ECE 343 Language and Literacy Development in Early Childhood